Solana logs, “events,” and transaction history

 We can count the number of transactions sent from an address using eth_getTransactionCount.
 We can get a specific transaction using the transaction hash with eth_getTransactionByHash.
 We can get the transactions in a specific block using eth_getBlockByNumber or eth_getBlockByHash.

-However, there it is not possible to get all transactions by address.
+However, it is not possible to get all transactions by address.
 This has to be done indirectly by parsing every block since the wallet became active or the smart contract was deployed.

 To audit the transactions in a smart contract, developers add smart contract events to query transactions of interest.